citra-emu/citra-web/site/content/entry/citra-progress-report-2023-q1/index.md

 ## Add support for custom textures and texture dumping ([#6144](https://github.com/citra-emu/citra/pull/6144)) by [LeviathaninWaves](https://github.com/LeviathaninWaves)

 Custom Textures are a powerful tool that allows modders to enhance the texture quality of a game, resulting in even more visually stunning gameplay.
 Due to the low resolution of the 3DS, games often used low-quality, compressed images for their models, so when Citra renders at upscaled resolutions, they can appear less than perfect.
 Texture Dumping is a simple process that allows you to collect all the textures from a game while you play through it.
 No need to do anything fancy, all you need to do is play!
-These dumped textures can be used for archival purposes or to create your own Custom Texture Packs, which can then be added back into Citra to enhance the gaming experience even further.
+These dumped textures can be used for archival purposes or to create your own Custom Texture Packs, which can then be added back into Citra to enhance the gaming experience.

-[Added to Citra Desktop](https://github.com/citra-emu/citra/pull/4868) all the way back in November 2019, first time developer [LevithaninWaves](https://github.com/LeviathaninWaves) tasked themselves with implementing this feature over on our Android build.
+[Added to Citra Desktop](https://github.com/citra-emu/citra/pull/4868) all the way back in November 2019, first time contributor [LevithaninWaves](https://github.com/LeviathaninWaves) tasked themselves with implementing this feature for our Android build.

-To add Custom Textures to Citra, navigate to `Internal Storage -> citra-emu`, create a folder called `load`, another folder inside that called `textures` then a folder named with the TitleID of your game.
+To add Custom Textures to Citra, navigate to `Internal Storage -> citra-emu`, create a folder called `load`, another folder inside that called `textures`, then a folder named the TitleID of your game.
 These TitleIDs can be found on the [3DS releases database](http://3dsdb.com/) if you do not know it.
 Place your custom textures inside this folder with the TitleID of your game.
 Dumped textures are stored in  `Internal Storage -> citra-emu -> dump -> textures`.
 Both Dump Textures and Custom Textures can be enabled in `Settings -> Graphics -> Utility`

 {{< figure src="textures.png"
-    title="Games can now be viewed so much clearer thanks to this!" >}}
+    title="Games can now be experienced with improved clarity thanks to this!" >}}

 ### Add internet permission to Android manifest ([#6167](https://github.com/citra-emu/citra/pull/6167)) by [PabloMK7](https://github.com/PabloMK7)